Aaron Rai: Professional career

 In September 2020, Rai held the 54-hole lead at the Dubai Duty Free Irish Open, but was unable to convert this into a victory as John Catlin overtook him by two shots; ultimately finishing runner-up.
 A week later, Rai defeated Tommy Fleetwood in a playoff to win the Aberdeen Standard Investments Scottish Open, a result that lifted him into the world top 100 for the first time.

-In August 2021, Rai entered the Albertsons Boise Open as part of the Korn Ferry Tour Finals in a way of obtaining a PGA Tour card for the 2021–22 season.
+In August 2021, Rai entered the Albertsons Boise Open as part of the Korn Ferry Tour Finals, as a way of obtaining a PGA Tour card for the 2021–22 season.
 He held a one-shot lead on the final hole of the tournament, however a closing double-bogey saw him drop to a tie for second-place, one shot behind Greyson Sigg.
 The result was still good enough for Rai to secure his card for the following season.

 Rai finished 93rd in the FedEx standings in 2022 which secured his playing rights for the following year.

-In the third round of the 2023 Players Championship, Rai scored a hole-in-one on the signature 17th island green.
+In the third round of the 2023 Players Championship, Rai scored a hole-in-one on TPC Sawgrass's signature 17th island green.

 A successful 2024 season saw Rai claim his maiden victory on the PGA Tour at the Wyndham Championship, five other top-10 finishes as well as making 14 cuts in a row.
 He also qualified for the Tour Championship and was the only golfer in the 30 man field to do so without playing a single signature event.

 In November 2025, Rai defeated Tommy Fleetwood in a playoff to win the title at the Abu Dhabi Golf Championship.
 Rai made a birdie on the first extra hole to seal his win.

+He won the Par 3 Contest at the 2026 Masters Tournament.

+On 17 May 2026, Rai won the 2026 PGA Championship with a score of 271, 9 shots under par.
+His final round of 65 included holing a 69-foot putt for a birdie on the 17th green at Aronimink Golf Club.
+Rai became the first golfer from England to win the PGA Championship since Jim Barnes in 1919.
+According to ESPN research, Rai was the biggest long-shot to win a major in at least the past 20 years, surpassing Phil Mickelson at the 2021 PGA Championship and Louis Oosthuizen at the 2010 Open Championship, who were both 200–1 to win.

 Personal life

 Rai lives in Jacksonville, Florida and practices at nearby TPC at Sawgrass.

-He is married to Gaurika Bishnoi, a professional golfer from India.
+He is married to Gaurika Bishnoi, a female professional golfer from India.